ccnmtl/case-consortium/content/case/case_129.md

   \ readers will be taken behind the scenes at the New York Times in 2009, when it\
   \ was deciding whether to try again for a paywall and, if so, what kind."
 "thumb": "Screen Shot 2014-06-13 at 11.53.26 AM.png"
 "title": "Salvation or Mirage?
-The <em>New York Times</em> Paywall" "title_color": ""
+The &lt;em&gt;New York Times&lt;/em&gt; Paywall" "title_color": ""
 ---
 <p><em>CSJ-14-0054.0</em></p><p>This case looks at a question that news organizations continue to struggle with as the traditional business model crumbles: install a paywall or not?
 Case readers will be taken behind the scenes at the New York Times in 2009, when it was deciding whether to try again for a paywall and, if so, what kind.</p><p>Epilogue, Teaching Note<br /><br /><strong>Topics:</strong>&nbsp;strategic management; business of media; digital media</p>